 It is always important, however, for drivers to be on the lookout for pedestrians in marked crosswalks, regardless of what type of traffic signal is present.
 Pedestrians are often injured at intersections because drivers are only paying attention to other vehicles, and not those who are crossing the street on foot.
 If a pedestrian is lawfully in a marked crosswalk, drivers may be liable for any resulting damages they suffer in a crash.

 If you’ve been injured in a Los Angeles car accident and believe someone else is to blame, you may be entitled to compensation.
 Hiring an experienced Los Angeles car accident attorney will increase the likelihood of recovering all damages to which you are entitled.

-At Joshua W. Glotzer, APC, our attorneys will thoroughly investigate your accident, find proof that the driver who struck you was negligent, and leverage their insurance company into offering a meaningful settlement.
+At Glotzer & Leib, LLP, our attorneys will thoroughly investigate your accident, find proof that the driver who struck you was negligent, and leverage their insurance company into offering a meaningful settlement.
 Call us today to schedule your free case evaluation.